QUOTES-Praise and disdain for Iran's new hardline president | Politics

 TAYYIP ERDOGAN, TURKISH PRESIDENT "Stating my belief that cooperation between our two countries will strengthen during your presidency, I am ready to work together with you," Erdogan said in a letter sent to Raisi.

-SHEIKH MOHAMMED BIN RASHID, VICE-PRESIDENT AND DE FACTO DUBAI RULER "We wish for the Islamic Republic, and for our bilateral relations, stability, continuity and prosperity," he said in a statement tweeted by Dubai's media office.
+SHEIKH MOHAMMED BIN RASHID, UNITED ARAB EMIRATES VICE-PRESIDENT AND DUBAI RULER "We wish for the Islamic Republic, and for our bilateral relations, stability, continuity and prosperity," he said in a statement tweeted by Dubai's media office.

 ABU DHABI CROWN PRINCE SHEIKH MOHAMMED BIN ZAYED Sent a message of congratulations, according to state news agency WAM.